 Contact a Wildlife Rehabilitator

-Contact your state's department of wildlife resources, a local vet, or visit the Wildlife International website for a full list of rehabilitators in your area.
+Contact your state's department of wildlife resources, a local vet, or visit the International Wildlife Rehabilitation Council website for a full list of rehabilitators in your area.

 (Image: Rosemary Mosco)